Free-Software-People/.github/README.md

-# .github
+# FREE-SOFTWARE-PEOPLE
-Our Githubs Read me
+Hello! this is in progress